Pages in Alphabetical Order

 Send us a general message with any questions or concerns you may have.

-DLC has an immediate opening for a full time Staff Attorney.
+DLC has immediate openings for two full-time Staff Attorneys.

 DLC’s work includes investigating abuse and neglect, monitoring where people with disabilities receive services, providing individual representation, and engaging in impact litigation, community trainings and systemic advocacy.
 Systemic advocacy ...